ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Freezer-Box-Container.markdown

 ---
 title: How To Create a Freeze Box Container
 layout: default_toc
+author: Emily Braker
+date: 2016-02-27
 ---

+# How To Create a Freeze Box Container

 There are many types of containers possible in Arctos.
 This guide walks you through the steps of creating a freezer box as a new container.
 This is the first step before you can scan barcoded tissues into Arctos.